Jul 22, 2022

 JAD: How are you doing?

-JAD: We're gonna start things off today with this lady.
+JAD: We're going to start things off today with this lady.

 ZELDA GAMSON: Zelda Gamson.
 Welcome to our little spot.